SoftBank Group: Baby bonus

 In 2015, SoftBank, along with some other companies in Japan, offered a baby bonus for employees who have children.
-The payments range from US$400 for a first child to US$40,000 for a fifth child.
+The payments range from 50,000 yen for the first child to 5 million yen for the fifth child.

 Vision fund investments

 SoftBank Investment Advisers oversees SoftBank's Vision Fund, created in 2017, which invests in emerging technologies like artificial intelligence, robotics and the internet of things.
 It intended to develop a portfolio of 125 AI companies.
 According to the fund and Son, it also invested in companies to revolutionize real estate, transportation, and retail.
 Son claimed he would make personal connections with the CEOs of all companies funded by Vision Fund in order to boost synergies among them.
 Son’s original plans were to raise $100 billion for a new fund every few years, investing about $50 billion a year in startups.
 By 2023, after the launch of Vision Fund 1 and 2, the dismal performance of SoftBank’s funds had cast a shadow over the initial exuberance of both Masayoshi Son and his company regarding its huge, largely unprofitable intercorporate investments that had become the main mission, vision and purpose of the entire SoftBank Group.